beaker-project/beaker-infrastructure/README.md

 Beaker is open-source software for managing and automating labs of test computers.

-This repository contains Ansible rules to manage the beaker infrastructure.
+This repository contains Ansible rules to manage the Beaker infrastructure.

 You need Ansible >=2.3 to be able to handle the (new) YAML-based 'hosts' file format.